squf/fl-studio/source/content/fl studio/mastering.md

 	  ![[FL64_fZbldvo2XR.gif]]

-	* this will let you hear what exactly you're cutting out, just be sure to switch it back to low pass when you're done. but this is really neat because its probably going to sound extremely tinny and not so good, this is all the junk noise you're EQ'ing out and getting rid of.
+	* this will let you hear what exactly you're cutting out, just be sure to switch it back to low pass when you're done.  this is really neat, you can hear all the junk noise you're EQ'ing out and getting rid of.

 	* **low end** - you can do this same trick on the left knob, and switch it over to low pass: